DadaDaMotha/autoproxy/README.md

 ## How to use this

 - Create the networks and volumes with the shell script run as sudo...
+- If you use a a group runner on a droplet, disable shared runners in this project first.

 ### Initial Test